Artists protest new NEA restrictions

 "Trump and his enablers may use doublespeak to claim that support for artists of color amounts to 'discrimination' and that funding the work of trans and women artists promotes 'gender ideology' (whatever that is).
 But we know better: the arts are for and represent everybody.
 We can't give that up," the letter said.

 Dorsen told NPR she sent the letter privately to the NEA on Tuesday morning.
-She also shared it with The New York Times, who were the first to report on it.
+She also shared it with The New York Times, which was the first to report on it.

+In an email to NPR, a spokesperson for the NEA said, "It is my understanding that no person at the NEA has received the letter as described in your email.
+However, Presidential executive orders have the full force and effect of law and within the Executive Branch must be implemented consistent with applicable law.
+The National Endowment for the Arts is a federal agency and will fully comply with the law."

 Calling for a rollback of compliance rules